Virgin Orbit's next launch

 Why Virgin Orbit is launching satellites

 Small satellites have huge potential to change people’s lives for the better.
 They connect us to each other, help us understand the world around us, keep us safe, grow the world’s economies, and expand the limits of human knowledge.

-In recent years, satellites have gotten smaller and cheaper but launching them can still be a challenge, as companies and researchers are often forced to wait many months for a rideshare on larger rockets with primary payloads, meaning they have little control over their schedule or orbital destination.
+In recent years, satellites have gotten smaller and cheaper but satellite launches can still be a challenge, as companies and researchers are often forced to wait many months for a rideshare on larger rockets with primary payloads, meaning they have little control over their schedule or orbital destination.
 Enter Virgin Orbit.

 Like the satellites its customers are flying, its launch system is light, fast, flexible, and affordable.
 Virgin Orbit uses a 747 airplane and a runway rather than a launch pad - this is a route to space that can be made from any airport in the world.

 For the first time ever you can watch the mission live on launch day with Virgin Orbit’s official mission livestream, available via their YouTube page (or at the top of this article!).
 From interviews with customers to a deep dive into our patch design process, there’s no better way to get the full story behind this launch.

 As part of its quest to ensure no one is excluded from space, Virgin Orbit is providing the audience with some additional accessibility options during the livestream, including live closed-captioning and an on-screen American Sign Language (ASL) interpreter.
 Alternatively, you can follow along as on Twitter as the team live-tweet the mission @VirginOrbit.
 Stay in the loop by following on Twitter, Facebook, LinkedIn, and Instagram.